scaleway/pennylane-scaleway/README.md

 > **Friendly reminder** to avoid writing your credentials directly in your code.
 Use environment variables instead, load from a .env file or any secret management technique of your choice.

 ## Session management
-A session is automatically created when you instantiate a device.
+A QPU session is automatically created when you instantiate a device.
 You can manage it manually by calling `device.start()` and `device.stop()`, but it is recommended to use the context manager approach instead.
 You may also attach to an existing session, handle maximum session duration and idle duration by setting these as keyword arguments when instantiating the device.
 For example:

 ```python
 import pennylane as qml